folarin-ogungbemi/Yabash-GmbH/README.md

 | Key                       | Updated_on            | auto_now=True     | DateTimeField

 # Security

 Considering how prone websites are to security issues.
 Some security procedures were taken into account during development for a secure production.
 * The forms in this website considers a CSRF to prevent malicious attacks by an unknown user.
 * The website is also deployed with a secure HTTP to prevent attacks during transfer of information between client and server.
+* The admin path was also changed from the conventional name *admin*
-* It was also ensured that Debug is set to false before production.
+* It was also ensured that **Debug** is set to **false** before production.

 # Testing
-A manual testing procedure was chosen.
-During testing each integral section of the website was tested.
+A manual testing procedure was implemented.
+During testing each integral section of the website was tested and no significant errors were found.

 ## Validator testing
 * Lighthouse testing
     ![Lighthouse](https://res.cloudinary.com/dzdyzl4r5/image/upload/v1669860717/lighthouse_test_xmzsur.png)
 * CSS validator
-    No Errors were found.
+    * [Jigsaw](https://jigsaw.w3.org/css-validator/ "link to website"), No errors were found.

+* HTML validator
+    * [W3C](https://validator.w3.org/ "link to website"), No significant errors found.

 ## High Level Testing